md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/SECURITY.md

 # Security Policy

 We take security, data integrity, and user privacy seriously in this project.
-If you believe you’ve found a vulnerability, please **report it privately** as described below.
+If you believe you have found a vulnerability, please **report it privately** as described below.

 ---